 /// @notice Checks if a transfer is currently possible according to token rules.
 It enforces validations on the frozen tokens.

-/// @dev This may involve checks like allowlists, blocklists, transfer limits and other policy-defined restrictions.
+/// @dev This can involve checks like allowlists, blocklists, transfer limits, and other policy-defined restrictions.

 /// @param from The address sending tokens.